 Next is a half hour on the eliptical.
 It’s knee-friendly and a good alternative to running which is on the lengthening list of things I can’t do anymore.
 There is a sturdy, handsome woman about my age on the machine next to mine.
 She’s worked up a good sweat.
 Her face is set, determined, focused.
 She too is listening to music.
 Tom Petty I hope.
 And not Beyonce or something.
 I wonder if she knows about the dead children on the news.
 She could be the mother of one.
 I think about the parents of those kids.
 If they still get up, make coffee, read the paper, go to the gym.
 The unbearable agony of persisting.
 It scares me.

 I finish my workout.
 At home I wander back into the woods and there are the hawks – two of them.
 Arrangements have been made, apparently.
 They fly off when I arrive but not very far.
 They perch at the edge of our woods, about fifty yards apart.
 The male barks at me.
 He tells me they’re not going anywhere.
-I close my eyes and talk to them telepathically.
+I close my eyes and communicate telepathically.
 I tell them I’m not going anywhere either.
-And that the last time I checked my name was on the deed and my signature on the monthly mortgage checks.
-They’ll need to get used to me.
+And that the last time I checked Audrey and I owned this nesting area.
+They’ll need to get used to us.
 I tell them how cool I think they are.
 The conversation makes me feel better.
 Like I’ve made some progress with them.